-WMCC's Emergency Management Plan-Summary
+WMCC's Emergency Management Plan Summary

-The purpose of WMCC's Emergency Management Plan is to establish and document policies, procedures and an organizational structure for response to emergencies at the main campus in Berlin and Academic Centers in Littleton and North Conway.
-The Emergency Management Plan contains clear strategies and roles played by the College's Crisis Emergency Management Team during the initial response and throughout the emergency.
-The Plan will also outline the responsibilities of the Safety Committee whose membership includes representatives from all areas of the institution.
-Members of the Emergency Management Team include the College President, Vice Presidents, the CFO/Director of Facilities, Plant Maintenance Engineer, Safety and Security Supervisor and members of the Safety Committee.
+The purpose of WMCC's Emergency Management Plan is to establish and document policies, procedures, and an organizational structure for response to emergencies that occur at the college.
+The Emergency Management Plan contains clear strategies and roles played by the college's Emergency Management Team during the initial response and throughout the emergency.
+The plan also outlines the responsibilities of the safety committee, whose membership includes representatives from multiple areas of the institution.
+Members of the Emergency Management Team include the college President, Vice Presidents, Human Resources Officer, Director of Academic Centers, Facilities Manager, Safety and Security Supervisor, and IT Director.

-Nothing in the plan shall be construed in a manner that limits the use of good judgment and common sense in matters not foreseen or covered by the elements of the Plan.
+Nothing in the plan shall be construed in a manner that limits the use of good judgment and common sense in matters not foreseen or covered by the elements of the plan.
 WMCC and any emergency planning shall be subordinate to state and federal plans during a disaster declaration by said authorities.